HuidaeCho/projpicker/README.md

 # API

-Read a tuple of latitude and longitude, and return a tuple of
+Read latitude and longitude, and return a tuple of
 ```yaml
 {
   'epsg': epsg_code,